threefoldfoundation/info_sdk/src/intro.md

 ![](intro.png)

 ## ThreeFold P2P Cloud
-A new standard in peer2peer networking, storage and compute.
+A new standard in peer2peer networking, storage and computing.
 Running on the ThreeFold Grid.

 * Capacity in over 21 countries like: United States, Canada, Austria, Belgium,...